plotly/academy/_react/1-introduction.md

 React, to quote Facebook themselves, was built to solve one problem: "building large applications with data that changes over time". (that's why Instagram and Facebook are built with it)

-With react, it's simple to express how your app should look at any given point in time.
+With React, it's simple to express how your app should look at any given point in time.
 It will figure out which parts need to update when the data changes for you, and will only render those.

 It also popularized building apps with encapsulated, reusable and composable components.
-It's a different way of thinking and going of building webapps, but once you're used to it you can never go back!
+It's a different way of thinking and of going about building webapps, but once you're used to it you can never go back!

 ## What we'll build